asaleh/Fashion-MNIST-Keras/README.md

 Trains a simple convnet on the FASHION-MNIST dataset.

 [fashion_mnist_hierarchical_rnn.py](fashion_mnist_hierarchical_rnn.py)
-Trains a Hierarchical RNN (HRNN) to classify FASHION-MNIST digits.
+Trains a Hierarchical RNN (HRNN) to classify FASHION-MNIST images.

 [fashion_mnist_irnn.py](fashion_mnist_irnn.py)
 Reproduction of the IRNN experiment with pixel-by-pixel sequential FASHION-MNIST in "A Simple Way to Initialize Recurrent Networks of Rectified Linear Units" by Le et al.